PhysiCell-Tools/python-loader/man/TUTORIAL.md

 (75, 75)

 Continuum variables
+mcds.data['continuum_variables']['my_chemical']

 Expanded microenvironment dictionaries

 The continuum_variables dictionary is the most complicated of the four.
 It contains subdictionaries that we access using the names of each of the chemicals in the microenvironment.
 In our toy example above, these are oxygen and my_chemical.
 If our model tracked diffusing oxygen, VEGF, and glucose, then the continuum_variables dictionary would contain a subdirectory for each of them.

 For a particular chemical species in the microenvironment we have two more dictionaries called decay_rate and diffusion_coefficient, and a numpy array called data.
 The diffusion and decay dictionaries each complete the value stored as a scalar and the unit stored as a string.
 The numpy array contains the concentrations of the chemical in each voxel at this time and is the same shape as the meshgrids of the computational domain stored in the .data[‘mesh’] arrays.
 ?

 # we need to know the names of the substrates to work with